peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * The closest 64-bit floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

+### ToDoubleBits
+    public long ToDoubleBits()
+Converts this value to its closest equivalent as a 64-bit floating-point number, expressed as an integer in the IEEE 754 binary64 format.
+The half-even rounding mode is used. <p>If this value is a NaN, sets the high bit of the 64-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
+Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.</p>

+**Returns:**

+* The closest 64-bit binary floating-point number to this value, expressed as an integer in the IEEE 754 binary64 format.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

+### ToSingleBits
+    public int ToSingleBits()
+Converts this value to its closest equivalent as 32-bit floating-point number, expressed as an integer in the IEEE 754 binary32 format.
+The half-even rounding mode is used. <p>If this value is a NaN, sets the high bit of the 32-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
+Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.</p>

+**Returns:**

+* The closest 32-bit binary floating-point number to this value, expressed as an integer in the IEEE 754 binary32 format.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

 ### ToLowestTerms
     public ERational ToLowestTerms()